V-Wong/V-Wong/README.md

 # Hi, I'm Vincent Wong!
 ## About Me
-- Software Engineer based in Sydney, Australia.
+- Full Stack Software Engineer based in Sydney, Australia.
-- Computer Science and Mathematics student at UNSW.
-- Experienced in Typescript and Python.
+- Experienced in Typescript and Python with experience in Java and C.

 ## Projects I've Worked On
 |Name|Description|Repo|Live|